Step-by-Step Process for a Successful Meeting

-In an era when electronic communications can be overwhelming, face-to-face meetings with legislators add value to the advocacy process.
-Your legislators want to hear from you, their constituent, about the important issues facing the district, the state, and the country.
-This document aims to assist you in meeting with your legislators.
+Face-to-face meetings with lawmakers or their staff add value to the advocacy process.
+Your lawmakers want to hear from you, their constituent, about the important issues facing the district, the state, and the country.

-- Are other local associations working on this issue, and, if so, should you include them in the meeting to increase your collective voice?
+- Find out if other associations are working on the issue and, if so, consider including them in the meeting to amplify a collective voice.

 Request a Meeting

 Each year, members of Congress take several "district work period" breaks where they leave Washington, DC, and work at their local offices.
 Lawmakers are also at home in August, around holidays, and at the beginning and/or end of each week.
 The House and Senate do not follow the same calendar.